 The bill amends various sections of the Revised Code to increase the caps on noneconomic and punitive damages in civil actions.
-It raises the maximum recoverable amounts for noneconomic loss from $250,000 to $415,000 and for total damages from $350,000 to $580,000 for each plaintiff, with an overall cap of $830,000 per occurrence.
-Additionally, the bill introduces a mechanism for the Department of Taxation to adjust these caps annually based on the consumer price index, ensuring that the limits remain aligned with inflation.
-It also clarifies the conditions under which punitive damages can be awarded, particularly in product liability claims, emphasizing the need for clear and convincing evidence of misconduct and establishing that compliance with federal safety standards can protect manufacturers from punitive damages unless fraud is proven.
+It raises the maximum recoverable amounts for noneconomic loss from $250,000 to $415,000 and for total damages from $350,000 to $580,000 per plaintiff, with an overall cap of $830,000 for each occurrence.
+Additionally, it introduces a mechanism for the Department of Taxation to adjust these caps annually based on the consumer price index, ensuring that the limits remain aligned with inflation.
+The bill also clarifies the conditions under which punitive damages can be awarded, particularly in product liability claims, emphasizing that manufacturers can only be held liable if there is clear evidence of misconduct.

 Statutes affected: As Introduced: 2305.01, 2307.80, 2315.18, 2315.21, 2323.43, 2744.05, 3345.40